nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

   tool for making HTTP requests manually.
 Many times, an APIs documentation will provide the curl version of commands, and that can save us time

+- All of the "action in app" nodes, in which n8n communicates with 3rd party apps, are in fact HTTP Request Nodes\Webhook Nodes that have been modified and packaged for these specific apps.
+In fact, the HTTP Request Node and the "action in app" nodes are the only way for the workflow to make outbound communications with the world which is outside of the n8n environment (and for incoming communication, we have the Webhook Node)

+- If an external system that we're working with doesn't have a native n8n integration, it's no problem - we just need to use the HTTP Request Node\Webhook Node, and search for the external system's API documentation in order to set them up

+- The Respond To Webhook Node is an "extension" of the Webhook Node - it sends back information to the API that called the original webhook, after preforming the actions that were needed

 - In a code node, it's possible to do a console.log and then to use the browser console to see the output